Report on Government Services 2023

 - The CCS replaced the Child Care Benefit and Child Care Rebate from 2 July 2018.
 The Child Care Subsidy System (CCSS) has been introduced to manage the payment and administration of the CCS and is the source of these data.
 There are some changes to reporting under the CCSS.
 In particular, the introduction of new categories Centre based day care (a consolidation of long day care and occasional care previously reported separately) and Outside school hours care (a consolidation of outside school hours care and vacation care previously reported separately) and no longer separately identifying Budget based funded services.
 Locate Footnote 1 above

-Total Australian, State and Territory real government recurrent and capital expenditure on ECEC services was $12.4 billion in 2020-21, an increase of 15.6 per cent from 2019-20 which is the largest annual percentage increase in the last 10 years.
-This largely comprised a 16.7 per cent increase in funding by the Australian Government arising from support provided to early education and care services affected by COVID-19 (table 3A.5).
-Australian Government expenditure accounted for $10.1 billion (81.2 per cent) and State and Territory government expenditure $2.3 billion, with preschool services accounting for 87.0 per cent of the State and Territory government expenditure (figure 3.1).
+Total Australian, State and Territory real government recurrent and capital expenditure on ECEC services was $12.9 billion in 2021-22, an increase of 1.5 per cent from 2020-21.
+Australian Government expenditure accounted for $10.3 billion (79.7 per cent) and State and Territory government expenditure $2.6 billion, with preschool services accounting for 85.4 per cent of the State and Territory government expenditure (figure 3.1).

-Australian Government expenditure of $442.3 million allocated to State and Territory governments in 2020-21 through the NP UAECE (table 3A.7), is included under State and Territory government expenditure.
+Australian Government expenditure of $472.5 million allocated to State and Territory governments in 2021-22 through the NP UAECE (table 3A.7) is included under State and Territory government expenditure.

 Size and scope

 Services delivering ECEC

 In 20222, there were 13 993 Australian Government CCS approved child care services in Australia (table 3.3).
 Some child care services do not receive Australian Government funding and are funded by State and Territory governments only or do not receive any government funding.